Gaulton-Lab/gaultonlab-dev.github.io/BIOM285_group.md

 ## Group presentation overview

-<h3>For research/data presentations</h3>
+<h3>For research/data presentations some things you could describe:</h3>

-**Brief overview of the goals of your study**
+**Brief background of the research**

 **Description of the data being collected in the study**
 - Sample size, replicate structure (biological, technical etc.)
-- Distribution of data if possible to estimate
+- Distribution of data, if possible to estimate
 - Potential sources of unwanted/confounding variation

 **Hypothesis being tested in the study**

-**Statistical test(s) used to perform hypothesis testing**
+**Statistical test(s)/machine learning models for analyses**

-**Results/interpretation of perfoming hypothesis testing**
+**Results/interpretation of analyses**
+- Effect sizes/feature importance
+- Significance of effects
+- Visualization of results and error

 **Consider throughout the presentation concepts from class**
 For example: